Python basics 2 - Conditional statements and Loops

 print ("b is two!")

-to test for equality rather than a single equals sign because the latter is used for assignment (assigning a value to a variable).
+One important thing to notice in the code above is that we use a double equals sign == to test for equality rather than a single equals sign because the latter is used for assignment (assigning a value to a variable).

-We can also combine logical tests using and
+We can also combine logical tests using and and or. and is only true if both parts are true:

 if (1 > 0) and (-1 > 0):